Britain's FTSE rises but lags euro zone peers after Greek vote

 Also in focus were comments from Federal Reserve Chair Janet Yellen, who said on Wednesday the U.S. central bank remains on track to raise interest rates this year.

-Her comments sent the dollar higher, improving the prospects for U.S.-facing companies such as Pearson, Intercontinental and Wolseley, which rose between 1.4 and 2.3 percent.
+Her comments sent the dollar higher, improving the prospects for U.S.-facing companies such as Pearson, Intercontinental and Wolseley, which rose between 2 and 1.7 percent, the top gainers on the index.

 “There seems to be an American theme on the leaderboard today,” said Richard Hunter, head of equities at Hargreaves Lansdown.

-Among other gainers, Rio Tinto added 1.5 percent after posting a sharp rise in second quarter iron ore output from a year ago, even as selling prices deteriorate and bad weather disrupted operations.
+Among other gainers, Rio Tinto climbed 0.7 percent after posting a sharp rise in second quarter iron ore output from a year ago, even as selling prices deteriorate and bad weather disrupted operations.

-Dixons Carphone climbed 1.1 percent after beating forecasts with a 21 percent rise in yearly profit.
+Dixons Carphone, one of the top risers earlier in the day, was down 0.4 percent by 1151 GMT despite beating forecasts with a 21 percent rise in yearly profit.

 The electrical goods and mobile phone retailer, which was formed in a merger last year, also said its integration was progressing well.